When do you need a permit?

 For information regarding the construction and operation of pressure equipment, contact the Alberta Boilers Safety Association.
 Contact the Alberta Elevating Devices and Amusement Rides Safety Association regarding the construction and operation of elevators, ski-lifts and amusement rides.
-Information on permits, management of, and decommissioning petroleum tanks can be found at Petroleum Tank Management Association of Alberta.
+Information on permits and management of storage tank systems is governed by the Alberta Safety Codes Authority.

 Where can I find out more about the Permit Regulation?

 Information and a guidelines handbook to assist users with the permit regulation can be found on this page: